jacky-liang/jacky.io/index.md

 In my spare time I write for and co-run [Skynet Today](https://www.skynettoday.com), a website dedicated to covering AI news and trends without hype.
 Check us out and [subscribe](https://www.skynettoday.com/subscribe) if you like what you see :)
-I also enjoy improvising on the piano - some pieces you can find on my [SoundCloud](https://soundcloud.com/rocket-flumes/sets/improvs-and-provs).
+I also enjoy playing and improvising on the piano - you can find some of my pieces on [SoundCloud](#soundcloud).

 <hr>